Organic law: Spain

 Under the current Spanish Constitution of 1978, an Organic Law has an intermediate status between that of an ordinary law and of the constitution itself.
 It must be passed by an absolute majority of the Congress of Deputies.
 The Spanish Constitution specifies that some areas of law must be regulated by this procedure, such as the laws developing fundamental rights and freedoms recognized in the first section of Chapter Two of Title I of the Constitution, as well as the laws that approve the Statutes of Autonomy of the autonomous communities of Spain, among others.
 Prior to the 1978 constitution, the concept did not exist in Spain, but it is inspired by the similar concept in the 1958 French Constitution.

 United States

 The organic laws of the United States of America can be found in Volume One of the United States Code which contains the general and permanent laws of the United States.
-U.S. Code (2007) defines the organic laws of the United States of America to include the Declaration of Independence of July 4, 1776, the Articles of Confederation of November 15, 1777, the Northwest Ordinance of July 13, 1787, and the Constitution of September 17, 1787.
+The following texts are classified in the U.S. Code as organic laws: the Declaration of Independence, the Articles of Confederation, the Northwest Ordinance, and the US Constitution.